Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 1. Identify the main topics or categories

 The first step in creating a well-structured hierarchy is to identify the main topics or categories that will form the backbone of your knowledge base.
 These categories should be broad enough to encompass the majority of your knowledge base content.
-Some examples of main categories might include:

 - Product Features: This category might include information about the features and functionality of your product or service.